English Ivy Facts, Uses, and Problems

 An ivy plant has two types of roots.
 The subterranean roots extend into the soil, attaching the plant to the ground and absorbing water and nutrients from the soil.
 Clumps of adventitious or aerial roots are located at intervals along the climbing stems.
-The function of these roots is to attach the plant to a surface as it climbs.
+The function of these roots (or rootlets, as they are sometimes called) is to attach the plant to a surface as it climbs.

 Until quite recently it was thought that the only factor joining the adventitious roots to the support was a glue produced by the roots.
 New research indicates that the glue is not the only factor involved.
 A root actually changes shape to anchor the plant.
 It also produces root hairs that fit into crevices in the support.

 Does Ivy Damage Walls?

 Ivy may or may not damage walls.
 The topic is a controversial one.
 Some people say that the plant is destructive, causing walls to crumble as it clings to them.
 Others say that the plant actually protects walls.

 Ivy is often said to cause walls to break down as it sends its roots into crevices.
 However, some researchers say that instead of causing crumbling, the plant often attaches to sections of walls that are already starting to crumble and have many crevices that the roots can enter.

 Supporters of the plant say that ivy growing on the outside of a building helps a wall by providing thermal insulation, keeping it cooler in summer and warmer in winter.
 Some people claim that the plant traps water next to the wall, increasing structural damage, while others say that the waxy covering on ivy leaves repels water from the wall instead.